Helsinki: Intercity rail

 A Helsinki to Tallinn Tunnel has been proposed and agreed upon by representatives of the cities.
 The rail tunnel would connect Helsinki to the Estonian capital Tallinn, further linking Helsinki to the rest of continental Europe by Rail Baltica.

 Aviation

 Air traffic is handled primarily from Helsinki Airport, located approximately 17 km north of Helsinki's downtown area, in the neighbouring city of Vantaa.
-Helsinki's own airport, Helsinki-Malmi Airport, is mainly used for general and private aviation.
+The now closed Helsinki-Malmi Airport used to handle general and private aviation.
 Charter flights are available from Hernesaari Heliport.

 Sea transport

 Like many other cities, Helsinki was deliberately founded at a location on the sea in order to take advantage of shipping.
 The freezing of the sea imposed limitations on sea traffic up to the end of the 19th century.
 But for the last hundred years, the routes leading to Helsinki have been kept open even in winter with the aid of icebreakers, many of them built in the Helsinki Hietalahti shipyard.
 The arrival and departure of ships has also been a part of everyday life in Helsinki.
 Regular route traffic from Helsinki to Stockholm, Tallinn, and Saint Petersburg began as far back as 1837.
 Over 300 cruise ships and 360,000 cruise passengers visit Helsinki annually.
 There are international cruise ship docks in South Harbour, Katajanokka, West Harbour, and Hernesaari.
 In terms of combined liner and cruise passengers, the Port of Helsinki overtook the Port of Dover in 2017 to become the busiest passenger port in the world.

 Ferry connections to Tallinn, Mariehamn, and Stockholm are serviced by various companies; very popular MS J. L. Runeberg ferry connection to Finland's second oldest city, medieval old town of Porvoo, is also available for tourists.
 Finnlines passenger-freight ferries to Gdynia, Poland; Travemünde, Germany; and Rostock, Germany are also available.
 St. Peter Line offers passenger ferry service to Saint Petersburg several times a week.